-We started capturing user events to act as triggers for sending educational emails—telling writers what they need to know when it’s actionable for them while nudging them through the onboarding experience.
+We started capturing events to use as triggers for sending educational emails—telling writers what they need to know when it’s actionable for them.
 Event examples: Taking your first order, submitting your first draft, hearing back from QA.

 We got rid of the lengthy, plain text emails and developed a more user-friendly, branded HTML email campaign delivered through the persona of our writer network manager.